srobo/docs/competition-simulator.md

 #### Distance Sensors

 Analogous to ultrasound sensors, distance sensors allow you to retrieve the distance between your robot and an object.
+These are attached to analogue pins 0-5:

 - Front Left
 - Front Right